We propose new bus, walking, and cycling facilities on Mount Wellington Highway, Meadow Street, Church Street, and Avenue Road in Ōtāhuhu.

-- A new shared path on the eastern side of Mount Wellington Highway, from the Monahan Road/Vestey Drive intersection to Camp Road.
+- A new shared walking and cycling path on the eastern side of Mount Wellington Highway, from the Mount Wellington Highway/Panama Road intersection to Camp Road.

 - An upgraded footpath on the western side of Mount Wellington Highway, from Ryburn Road to Camp Road.